 Malarial protection recommended: Yes

-Medical care: The camp manager and guides are first aid trained and carry a relatively comprehensive first aid kit.
-The nearest doctor is located at Sopa Lodge, also in the Serengeti’s southern plains.
+Medical care: The camp manager and guides are all trained in first aid and they also carry a comprehensive first aid kit.
+The nearest doctor is located at Sopa Lodge, also in the Serengeti's southern plains.
 For serious ailments and emergencies, guests would be evacuated to Arusha.

 Dangerous animals: High Risk